Baylisascaris procyonis: Diagnosis

+Treatment

+Aggressive and early treatment with corticosteroids and albendazole can result in complete recovery.

 Prevention

 Educating the public about the dangers of contact with raccoons or their feces is the most important preventive step.

 Parents should encourage their children to practice good hygiene; Hand-washing after outdoor play or contact with animals is very important.
 Fences can be used to prevent raccoons from visiting homes, garbage, or yards for food.
 Keeping raccoons as pets is strongly discouraged.
 Raccoon latrines in and around homes should be checked for and cleaned as soon as possible.
-Boiling water, steam-cleaning, flaming, or fire are highly effective and are easily accessible means to decontaminate household things or areas.
-Materials contaminated by B.procyonis should be incinerated.
-Contaminated areas can be cleaned with a xylene-ethanol mixture.
-Common chemical disinfectants are not effective against B.procyonis eggs.
-Disinfectants like 20% bleach (1% sodium hypochlorite) wash away the eggs but do not kill them.
-Since treatment is not very effective, the best way to escape this parasite is to practice the prevention methods.
+Thermal disinfection methods like boiling water, steam-cleaning, or incineration are highly effective and are easily accessible means to decontaminate household things or areas.
+Disinfectants like sodium hypochlorite wash away the eggs but do not kill them.

 Epidemiology

-B. procyonis is found abundantly in its definitive host, the raccoon.
+Baylisascaris procyonis is found abundantly in its definitive host, the raccoon.
 The parasite has been found to have the ability to infect more than 90 kinds of wild and domestic animals.
 Many of these animals act as paratenic hosts and the infection results in the penetration of the gut wall by the larvae and subsequent invasion of tissue, resulting in severe disease.
 In animals, it is the most common cause of larva migrans.
 The paratenic host, however, cannot shed infective eggs, as the larva will not complete its life cycle until it makes its way into a raccoon.
 Raccoons are solitary but will frequently defecate in communal areas known as raccoon latrines.
 These latrines are an abundant source of B. procyonis eggs, which can remain viable for years.
 Raccoons therefore are important in maintaining the parasite, providing a source of infection for humans and other animals.

 The white-footed mouse (Peromyscus leucopus) among other small rodents are considered common intermediate hosts.
 Migration patterns of rodents can explain the spread of Baylisascaris to multiple locations and the subsequent infection of humans who may come into contact with eggs shed by infected raccoons.
 The mice may be infected as a result of contact with raccoon latrines.
 Foraging upon food contaminated with traces of raccoon feces can also lead to exposure to B. procyonis eggs.
 Rodents are easily found in many areas with human population which increases the risk of transmission.
 The increase in the raccoon population (and inevitably B. procyonis) has become a major factor for the number of extirpations the Allegheny woodrat (Neotoma magister) has suffered in recent decades.